jbro129/android-modding/README.md

 [AssetRipper](https://github.com/ds5678/AssetRipper) by ds5678 : GUI and API library to work with Engine assets, serialized and bundle files.

+[UnityPy](https://github.com/K0lb3/UnityPy) by K0lb3 : A python module that makes it possible to extract/unpack and edit Unity assets.

 [AssetStudio](https://github.com/djkaty/AssetStudio) by djkaty : A tool for exploring, extracting and exporting assets and assetbundles.

 [UnrealPakTool](https://github.com/allcoolthingsatoneplace/UnrealPakTool) by allcoolthingsatoneplace : A tool that can extract .pak files for Unreal Engine 4.